splucas/word_finder/README.md

 # Word Finder
-Finds english words on in a 2D array; think Boggle(tm) or a word-search puzzle.
+Provides a basic framework to find and score words located on a 2D array.
+Think Boggle(tm) or a word-search type puzzle.

 ### Building
 - Clone the repo